-- Less than a third (31%) of people working in law firms believe that their top management fully understand the issues around cyber security, compared to 36% outside the law.
+- Less than a third (31%) of people working in law firms believe that their top management fully understands the issues around cybersecurity, compared to 36% outside the law.

 Seth Berman, executive managing director of Stroz Friedberg, believes that law firms must pay more attention to cyber security:

 “We know law firms are being targeted … hackers seeking commercial secrets are known to regard law firms as a weak link in the information chain.
 The very nature of law firms makes them an active target.”